rocket-pool/RPIPs/RPIPs/RPIP-draft.md

 - Rocket Pool will consider the impacts of its choices on Ethereum, both immediately and long term
 - Rocket Pool will prefer to damage itself before endangering the stability of Ethereum
   - Rocket Pool will willingly limit its dominance within staked Ethereum
-- Rocket Pool will act to give its NOs autonomy to make meaningful choices and to leave the RP system if they find it unsatisfactory
+- Rocket Pool will give its NOs autonomy to make meaningful choices and to leave the RP system if they find it unsatisfactory (eg, we currently allow exiting without pre-conditions, and minipool upgrades are opt-in)

 ### Definitions
 - RP Dominance - the percentage of staked ETH that is in the Rocket Pool Ecosystem.
 This counts both